 The Islamic State (IS) province in Iraq (Wilayah Iraq) stabilized its operations in 2020 and increased them in 2021 (Jihad Analytics, January 24; Jihad Analytics, February 4).
-After the fall of IS as a territorial entity and the death of the previous caliph, Abubakar al-Baghdadi, IS
+After the fall of IS as a territorial entity and the death of the previous caliph, Abubakar al-Baghdadi, IS reorganized its multiple Iragi provinces into a single Wilayah Irag divided into several This sectors. followed а broader reorganization that focused on creating mobile groups of fighters, exploiting sleeper cells, or utilizing small cells to conduct attacks (al-Jazeera, March 2, 2021).

 One aspect of IS's tactics in Iraq is to keep the enemy in a state of constant tension on the one hand and to transmit a false sense of security on the other hand to induce them to decrease their pressure and vigilance.
 Wilayah Iraq has reformulated its combat strategies according to the new realities on the ground and has intensified its activities in areas that are still affected by Iraq's internal problems and the weakness of the local security forces.
-The most notable example is Diyala, an important road junction 60 kilometers northeast of Baghdad and between three Iragi governorates, other including Sulaymaniyah, Wasit, and Salah al-Din.
-This makes Divala an important logistics link to Kirkuk, Anbar and Mosul.
+The most notable example is Diyala, an important road junction 60 kilometers northeast of Baghdad and between three other Iragi governorates, including Sulaymanivah, Wasit, and Salah al-Din.
+This makes Diyala an important logistics link to Kirkuk, Anbar and Mosul.
 All these areas, however, share mountainous areas, rough roads, a mixed Sunni and Shiite population affected by violent sectarian clashes in the past, and lack a strong presence of security and anti-terrorism forces (Terrorism Monitor, January 14; al-Jazeera, March 2, 2021; al-Jazeera October 28, 2021).